deepkit/deepkit-website2/src/pages/questions/http.md

 ##-------------------------------------------------##

 user: Is it possible to use Deepkit for server-side rendering of HTML templates?
 assistant: Yes, you can use Deepkit for server-side rendering of HTML templates.
-Deepkit supports rendering templates using JSX/TSX with full type safety.
+Deepkit supports rendering templates using JSX with full type safety.
 You can use the `@deepkit/template` package to define and render HTML templates.
 Here is an example:

 ```typescript title=controller.tsx
 import { http, HtmlResponse, jsx } from '@deepkit/http';